INRIA/scikit-learn-mooc/slides/overfit.md

 The problem of overfit is one of variance: on average, the predictions are not really off, but each tends to fall far from the target.
-This can be seen by their large spread around the best possible, and a useful mental picture is that of the spread of arrows on a target.
+This can be seen by their large spread around the best possible prediction.
+A useful mental picture is that of the spread of arrows on a target.

 ---